 Are you interested in the profession of Physical Therapy or related health care fields?
 If your answer is YES, then the Duke DPT Summer Discovery Program was created withYOU in mind!

-The Summer Discovery Program is designed to expose undergraduate students to the profession of physical therapy and to the Duke DPT experience.
-This program is for students interested in the profession of physical therapy, especially those demographic groups that are underrepresented among licensed physical therapists, including racial and ethnic minorities.
+The Summer Discovery Program is designed to expose undergraduate students with a keen interested in PT to the profession of physical therapy and to the Duke DPT experience.
+This program is for students interested in the profession of physical therapy, especially those from demographic communities that are currently underrepresented among licensed physical therapists, including racial and ethnic minorities.

-This is an intensive week that will immerse students completely in the profession of physical therapy.
-At the end of this week students will have gained exposure to multiple areas in the profession and have the information needed to be more competitive and to more effectively matriculate into doctor of physical therapy programs.
+This is an intensive week that will immerse participants completely in the profession of physical therapy.
+At the end of this week participants will have gained exposure to multiple areas in the profession and have the information needed to be more competitive and to more effectively matriculate into doctor of physical therapy programs.

-Participants will have access to some of the top faculty in the profession of physical therapy; will have interdisciplinary opportunities (PTs, MDs, ATCs, exercise physiologists, etc.); receive mentorship from students, faculty, and admission specialists; as well as opportunities to take advantage of Duke’s state of the art facilities.
+Participants will have access to some of the top faculty in the profession of physical therapy; will have interdisciplinary opportunities (PTs, OTs, nurses, exercise physiologists, etc.); receive mentorship from current Duke DPT students, faculty, local clinicians, and admission specialists; as well as take advantage of Duke’s state of the art facilities.

 Participation in the Duke DPT Summer Discovery Program will provide:

 The program is open to current undergraduate students interested in the profession of physical therapy and/or related health science professions.
+If a student is a current undergraduate student at the time of application, then they are eligible to apply.
 The program is open to all applicants; however, preference will be given to demographics that are underrepresented within the profession of physical therapy, disadvantaged/first generation to attend college, or students interested in serving underrepresented populations.